Sperm: Anatomy

 Sperm have an olfactory guidance mechanism, and after reaching the fallopian tubes, must undergo a period of capacitation before penetration of the ovum.

 During fertilization, the sperm provides three essential parts to the oocyte: (1) a signalling or oocyte-activating factor (OAF), which causes the metabolically dormant oocyte to activate; (2) the haploid paternal genome; (3) the centriole, which is responsible for forming the centrosome and microtubule system.
 It may also contribute with paternal messenger RNA (mRNA), also contributing to embryonic development.

 The spermatozoon is characterized by a minimum of cytoplasm and the most densely packed DNA known in eukaryotes.
 Compared to mitotic chromosomes in somatic cells, sperm DNA is at least sixfold more highly condensed.

 Electron micrograph of human spermatozoa magnified 3140 times.

 Sperm cells in the urine sample of a 45-year-old male patient who is being followed with the diagnosis of benign prostate hyperplasia.

-Dimensions of the human sperm head measured from a 39-year-old healthy subject.

-The human spermatozoon contains at least 7500 different proteins.

-Human sperm genetics has been associated with human evolution, per a 2020 study.

-In humans, recombination rates differ between maternal and paternal DNA: